RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

           #SBATCH --mem=500           # requesting 500MB memory for the job
           #SBATCH --mem=4G            # requesting 4GB (1GB = 1,024MB) for the job

-  2. Ask for the memory per CPU in submit script
+  #.
+Ask for the memory per CPU in submit script

        .. code-block:: bash

           #SBATCH --mem-per-cpu=5000  # requesting 5000MB memory per CPU
           #SBATCH --mem-per-cpu=2G    # requesting 2GB memory per CPU

-  3.Ask for 180 Gb for job in standard partition:
+  #.
+Ask for 180 Gb for job in standard partition:

        .. code-block:: bash

           #SBATCH --partition=standard
           #SBATCH --mem-per-cpu=6G    # requesting max memory per CPU
-          #SBATCH --ntasks=30         # requesting 30 CPUS
+          #SBATCH --ntasks=30         # requesting 30 CPUs

-     Ask for max memory per CPU and a number of CPUS to make up needed total memory for job as *30 x 6Gb = 180Gb*
+     Ask for max memory per CPU and a number of CPUs to make up needed total memory for job as *30 x 6Gb = 180Gb*

-  4. Use ``srun`` and request 2 CPUs with a default or max memory
+  #.
+Use ``srun`` and request 2 CPUs with a default or max memory

      .. code-block:: console